krlan2789/LanCustomTemplate_DOTNET/README.md

 ## About The Template

 This template demonstrates a practical application of Clean Architecture, Domain-Driven Design (DDD), and Command Query Responsibility Segregation (CQRS) patterns in a ASP.NET Core project.
-It provides a solid foundation for building maintainable, and testable applications by organizing code into clear layers and separating concerns.
+It provides a solid foundation for building maintainable and testable applications by organizing code into clear layers and separating concerns.

 - Follows Clean Architecture principles
 - Follows Domain-Driven Design principles